remykumar/build_system_info/README.md

 3. Before executing, make sure http port 80 is open & please check the following commands

-    `pwd` : You should in your home directory
+    `pwd` : You should be in your home directory

     `sudo su -` : You should be able do a password-less sudo to root & execute all sudo commands without password.
 This can be done by editing the visudo file and adding an entry like remy ALL=(ALL) NOPASSWD: ALL